5-Ingredient Grilled Pesto Pizza

 Table of contents

-Why We Love This Recipe For 5-Ingredient Grilled Pesto Pizza
+Why We Love Grilled Pesto Pizza

 This Grilled Pesto Pizza comes together in only 20 minutes thanks to store-bought pizza dough and purchased pesto.
 It’s still delicious tastes great with fresh tomatoes and a little bit of smoky flavor from the barbecue grill.